UQ-RCC/hpc-docs/guides/FairShare.md

 -------------------- ---------- ---------- ----------- ----------- ------------- ----------
 ```

+### User Limits

+Bunya employs [per user limits](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#qos-use-and-limits) on total amount of resources that can be in use at any one time.
+When these limits are reached they will show a reason that is a `QOSMax*PerUserLimit`, or `JobArrayTaskLimit`, or `AssocGrpBillingMinutes` depending on the limit that has been reached.

+For example, if a user has 4 GPUs in use, any further job will queue until the usage of the user drops below the limit of 4 GPUs.
+If the usage drops to 3 GPUs and the queued job needs 2 GPUs then this job will still stay queued as the usage needs to drop below of what the queued job requires to run.
+Once the usage is 2 GPUs the queued job can start as the current usage and new job now fit into the limit of 4 GPUs.

 ### AssocGrpBillingMinutes

-Bunya employs [per user limits](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#qos-use-and-limits) on total number of CPU cores, CPU ram, and total number of GPUs that can be in use at any one time.
-Bunya also employs a limit on total fair share usage.
-The current maximum per user is 15 million BillingMinutes.
+Most of the limits mkae it easy for users to see if their jobs have reached the limit or not.
+The limit on BillingMinutes is a bit different as it relates to the user's fair share usage which changes with time and the user's jobs finishing.<br>

 User can obtain their BillingMinutes by using the command